sanchi-t/ColorSense/README.md

 - **Preview**: A preview is provided to visualize the changes made to the image.

 - **Dockerized**: The entire application is containerized using Docker, ensuring easy deployment and consistent behavior across different environments.

+- **Kubernetes Provisioning**: For those interested in deploying the application on Kubernetes, instructions are provided in the [Kubernetes](#kubernetes) section.

 ## Prerequisites